PurdueLunabotics/purdue_lunabotics/python_node.md

 ### Proportional
 - The error is directly multiplied by a constant to get this portion of the output speed
+- This will get to the target quickly but will oscillate

 ### Integral
 - The error is added up over time (integrated) and then multiplied by a constant
+- If you are close to the target, this will help get to the final value

 ### Derivative
 - The rate of change of the error is multiplied by a constant.
+- This will slow you down as you get to the target to reduce oscillations

 Add the 3 formulas together and you get the output speed

-More information about PID can be found [here](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html#introduction-to-pid)
+More information about PID can be found [here](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html#introduction-to-pid) and [here](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller#Fundamental_operation)

 ## How do you code a Python ROS Node?

 ### First Steps
+- Open pid_control.py in lunabot_control/src/lunabot_control
 - To allow a python file to be executable, you must add `#!/usr/bin/env python3` as the first line.
-- rclpy is the class that contains all ROS commands in python `import rclpy`
+- rclpy is the class that contains all ROS commands in python, add `import rclpy` to the code.
+- You will need to import more things as we add more code, you should keep all imports in the this spot

 ### Creating the class
+- A python class is a collection of variables and functions
 - Here is an example class definition.
   ```py
   class Name(InheritFromClass):